Peter Obi: You Are Not The Messiah.

 · Rebuild the Temple in Jerusalem.

-· Bring about the end of the war so that everyone can live in peace.
+· Bring about the end of all wars so everyone would live in peace.

-· Unite all people regardless of differences like religion or culture…”
+· Unite all peoples regardless of differences like religion and culture…”

 The above expectations of the Jewish messiah are exactly why Nigerians are searching for their own messiah.